The prostate is one of the glands of the male reproductive system. Benign prostate hyperplasia means enlarged prostate gland.

 If the blockage continues by the prostate growing the bladder may be unable to empty, leading to a condition called urinary retention.
+If you’re having urinary problems, please contact us to make an appointment.
+Urinary problems can lead to obstruction of the urinary tract if untreated.

 Symptoms of BPH